careerbuilder/MyCandidatesIntegrationDocumentation/TEE.md

 ### Supported Queries
 The integration is configured to allow each client to have a specififc query.
 The queries determine what data can be populated on the candidate fo rthe client.

 Currently there are two supported queries, Profile Entity and Candidate Entity.
-The Prfoile entity provides the ability to use the pasted resume text value in the event that a candidate does not have an attachment.
-The validity of this qiuery will vary per client (a client may not have data in this node, the node may not exist, or it may not be valid resume data).
+The Profile entity provides the ability to use the pasted resume text value in the event that a candidate does not have an attachment.
+The validity of this query will vary per client (a client may not have data in this node, the node may not exist, or it may not be valid resume data).

 *Candidate Entity*
 - Number